 Developed through research into the relationships between DIY building practices and queer community organising, Queer Grounds explores how processes of building, from constructing a space to assembling a shelf, can reveal forms of care, interdependence, and collective resourcing.
 The programme positioned building not only as a technical skill, but as a social and political practice through which communities form, sustain, and imagine themselves.

-images above Rootworks by Ruth Mountaingrove and Gay Liberation Front Newspaper
+images below Rootworks by Ruth Mountaingrove and Gay Liberation Front Newspaper

 Across three months, the group’s shared enquiry moved between photography, sculpture, and research.
 Early sessions centred performance as a mode of thinking, staging the prompt to build a shelter together using wooden sticks and a cable release, allowing images to be produced collectively.
 These photographs were subsequently reworked and re-situated, placed as objects on sculptural models of houses and shelters, and installed as layered wall works that reveal fragments and visual associations beneath them.